Welcome To Service Dog Laws West Virginia

 - A service dog growling at people in a grocery store

-Service dogs may also be excluded when their behaviour poses a direct threat to the health and safety of others.
+Service dogs may also be excluded when their behavior poses a direct threat to the health and safety of others.

 The decision to exclude a service animal may not be based on: